MonetDB/MonetDB-PHP/protocol_doc/README.md

 `/tmp/.s.monetdb.50000`.
 The client must either be run under the same user as the server, or it needs to have read/write permissions to the socket file.

-This case is the same as the TCP/IP connection, with a tiny difference at the very beginning.
-When connecting to a Unix domain socket, then the client has to first write a single byte (without any packet frame!) with value 0x30 or the chracter zero '0'.
+The authentication is the same as for a TCP/IP connection, with a tiny difference at the very beginning.
+When connecting to a Unix domain socket, then the client has to first write a single byte (without any packet frame!) with value 0x30 (that is the character zero '0').

 After that, the server will respond with the `server challenge` and everything is the same as in the TCP/IP case.